-In the event of an emergency we can also contact customers via text message.
+In the event of an emergency, we can also contact customers via text message.
 Through Priority Services, we provide additional methods of communication, which include:

-- Next Generation Text
+- Relay UK text service

 - home visits

 - nominated carer/family member/ friend to talk to us or receive correspondence on a customer's behalf

 - an interpreter or use of a language line.

-4.3 we actively look for signs of vulnerability
+We actively look for signs of vulnerability

 We improve the skills and knowledge of our telephone and field staff through specialist training, often developed and delivered by our advice partners.
-This includes Dementia Friends, mental health awareness and spotting the signs of financial difficulty.
+This includes Dementia Friends, mental health awareness, spotting the signs of financial difficulty, bereavement training, suicide awareness and deaf awareness.

 We focus on the quality of the interaction rather than speed of response.
 This ensures our staff have time to spend with customers who have more complex needs.

-Training ensures our employees are sensitive, compassionate and confident when it comes to dealing with difficult and often complex situations, but crucially they can spot signs when things aren't right and encourage disclosure from customers.
+Training ensures our staff are sensitive, compassionate and confident when it comes to dealing with difficult and often complex situations, but crucially they can spot signs when things aren't right and encourage disclosure from customers.
 They are trained in the use of non-judgmental listening and appropriate language.
 They take every opportunity to promote the support we offer and encourage sign up.